 Guess he'll be sad to see his favorite student go.
 Korra joked to herself.
 Finally, the White Lotus leader conceded to Katara's verdict: "Very well, Korra.
 It's time for you to begin your airbending training."

-Hearing exactly what she wanted to hear, Korra jumped for joy yet again, her mind already racing with the various ways she could put her airbending to use.
-Then, remembering that her teachers were still observing her, bowed respectfully and said as humbly as she could: "Thank you for believing in me."
+Hearing exactly what she wanted to, Korra jumped for joy yet again, her mind already racing with the various ways she could put her airbending to use.
+Then, remembering that her teachers were still observing her, she bowed respectfully and said as humbly as she could: "Thank you for believing in me."

 And with that, Korra ran off into the distance, no longer able to contain her excitement.